-You select a Connect app by going to the tab called "Technical info" and then selecting the button where the package type says "Connect" (see the blue button in the screenshot below).
-When clicking this button, a new field opens, where you need to enter the URL to your app installation (cf. this enables us to obtain your Connect application extension package information).
+You select an Add-on app by going to the tab called "Technical info" and then selecting the button where the package type says "Add-on" (see the blue button in the screenshot below).
+When clicking this button, a new field opens, where you need to enter the application extension package information and other additional information that we need for testing.